RickStrahl/Westwind.HtmlPackager/README.md

 * Web Urls
 * Local HTML Files

-There are two packaging modes:
+There are three packaging modes:

 * **Package to a single file**
 All related resources are downloaded and embedded into the HTML content.
 CSS is embedded as text while images, scripts and url resources are embedded as base64 data links.
 The result is one very large HTML document that contains all resources embedded.